tavinathanson/openmic/README.md

 A modern web application for managing comedy open mic signups.
 Built with Next.js, Supabase, and Resend.

+Mostly written by AI tools, including this README!
+Except this line.
+A human wrote this line.
+If the rest of the README sounds a little formal, it's because a computer wrote it.
+I know, it's weird.

 ## Features

 - Real-time comedian slot counter